pnpm/pnpm.io/docs/npmrc.md

 * Type: **path**

-The location of the npm binary that pnpm uses for some actions (like publishing).
+The location of the npm binary that pnpm uses for some actions, like publishing.

 ## Build Settings